 Based on animal and human evidence, several expert agencies have evaluated the cancer-causing potential of radon.

 The International Agency for Research on Cancer (IARC) is part of the World Health Organization (WHO).
-Its major goal is to identify causes of cancer.
-Based on the data available, IARC classifies radon and its progeny as "carcinogenic to humans."
+One of its goals is to identify causes of cancer.
+Based on sufficient evidence that radon and its progeny can cause lung cancer, IARC classifies them as “carcinogenic to humans.”

 The National Toxicology Program (NTP) is formed from parts of several different US government agencies, including the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
 The NTP has classified radon as “known to be a human carcinogen.”

 The US Environmental Protection Agency (EPA) monitors the human health effects from exposure to various substances in the environment.
 The EPA lists radon as the second leading cause of lung cancer and the number one cause of lung cancer among non-smokers, estimating it is responsible for about 20,000 lung cancer deaths every year.

 (For more information on the classification systems used by these agencies, see our document Known and Probable Human Carcinogens.)

 Radon is in the air we breathe, both indoors and out, so it isn’t possible to avoid it completely.
 But there may be things you can do to lower your exposure.

 For most people, the largest potential source of radon exposure is in their home.
 You can check radon levels in your home to determine if you need to take steps to lower them.
 Do-it-yourself radon detection kits can be ordered through the mail or bought in hardware or home supply stores.
 The kits are placed in the home for a period of time and then mailed to a lab for analysis.